victor-ojong/victor-ojong/README.md

 Software Engineer
 -------------

-I love writing clean and scalable code code with hands-on experience in multiple programming Languages and frameworks to solve real-world problems across a variety of domains.I don't know it all, so I am constantly learning and consider the opinions of others in the team very important.
+I love writing clean and scalable code code with hands-on experience in multiple programming Languages and frameworks to solve real-world problems across a variety of domains.

+I don't know it all, so I am constantly learning and consider the opinions of others in the team very important.

 ### Skills